AlexBNZ/gravity_falls/README.md

 ## Time Baby Missions

-Starting with reaching the 5x Baby bonus, and thereafter every 10x after that (ie. 15x & 25x), the player is assigned a ramdomly selected Time Baby mission from the three below.
+Starting with reaching the x Baby bonus, and thereafter every 10x after that (ie. 15x & 25x), the player is assigned a ramdomly selected Time Baby mission from the three below.
 (MOSTLY WORKING! - Not sure what to do after all three modes are attempted.)

 * **Globnar**